About the UEC – Fresh Springs Association

 After graduation in May 1987, Mr. White continued to be active with campus Bible studies for another decade.
 Beginning in 1995, he made the transition from leading Bible studies to being a guest speaker sponsored by the Yale Standard, InterVarsity, Campus Crusade, and various Chinese, Korean, and other student groups at Columbia University and at Yale.
 In April 1995, he spoke at Yale at a university-wide gathering of Christian students, graduate and undergraduate, as well as various faculty members, 200 or so present in all.

 In early 2004, Roosevelt Muriel, the President of CEDECOL–the umbrella organization of the evangelical, Pentecostal, and charismatic churches of Colombia–visited Chris and Pilar White in their home in New York.
-He invited Mr. White to begin work as an evangelist in Colombia, beginning with ministry trips twice a year, now two to three times a year.
+He invited Mr. White to begin work as an evangelist in Colombia with ministry trips twice a year.
 In March 2006, he spoke at the First Colombian National Congress of Evangelists in Bogotá on the theme The Passion of the Evangelist.
 Mr. White has done evangelistic campaigns with churches in Bogotá, Chia, Cali, Cartagena, Villavicencio, Bucaramanga, Santa Marta, Ipiales, Tunja, Ibagué, Palmira, Sogamoso, San Andres Isla, and in many other cities and towns in Colombia.
 He has been on the radio and television in several cities, including national broadcasts, and held his first evangelistic campaign in northern Ecuador in May 2010.
 He has also done open-air outreaches with young people in plazas and parks in many places around the country, and has spoken at Universidad de los Andes in Bogotá as well as at various schools.

 A Short Biographical Sketch of Chris White